Comedian and ‘SNL’ writer Sam Jay represents herself on her new Netflix special

-Over the past few years, Sam Jay has been on a mission to let the world know Donald Trump is America’s first N-word president.
+Over the past few years, Sam Jay has seemingly been on a mission to let the world know Donald Trump is America’s first N-word president.

 It’s an idea that the stand-up originally put forth during her 15-minute set on Netflix’s The Comedy Lineup in 2018, it comes across on every “Them Trumps” sketch she has written for Saturday Night Live—in which the First Family is conflated with Empire‘s Lyon family—and the concept reaches its full fruition in a polished chunk on the comic’s just-released Netflix special, 3 in the Morning.